M3GAN (film series): M3GAN 2.0 (2025)

-Upcoming

-SOULM8TE (2026)
+Soulm8te (2026)

-In June 2024, a spin-off movie titled SOULM8TE was announced as being in development, which was to be directed by Kate Dolan from a script she wrote based on an earlier draft written by Rafael Jordan, from an original story co-authored by James Wan, Ingrid Bisu, and Jordan.
+In June 2024, a spin-off film titled Soulm8te was announced as being in development, which was to be directed by Kate Dolan from a script she wrote based on an earlier draft written by Rafael Jordan, from an original story co-authored by James Wan, Ingrid Bisu, and Jordan.
 The plot centers around a man who acquires a life-like android doll as a coping strategy to overcome the death of his beloved wife.
 While attempting to enhance the model with true sentience, however, he unintentionally turns the love-machine into a rampaging deadly killer.
 The movie is described as a technological twist on the erotic thrillers of the 1990s.
 In August 2024, Lily Sullivan was cast in the lead role as the artificially intelligent android.
 The project will be a joint-venture production between Universal Pictures, Blumhouse Productions, and Atomic Monster Productions.
 Later that month, David Rysdahl and Claudia Doumit joined the cast.
 Principal photography had been completed by November 2024.
 Marketing for the movie commenced in April 2025 at CinemaCon, where the first official teaser trailer debuted for those in attendance.

-SOULM8TE is scheduled for theatrical release on January 9, 2026.
+Soulm8te was scheduled for theatrical release on January 9, 2026, before being pulled from the release calendar in December 2025, after which Universal began searching for a new distributor.
+On July 8, 2026, Universal released the film's trailer, revealing that they would still distribute the film but had chosen a straight-to-digital release rather than a theatrical run.

+Soulm8te was released on digital platforms on August 1, 2026, by Universal Pictures Home Entertainment.

 Future

-In December 2024, Johnstone stated that there were ongoing discussions with all the creatives involved in the first three films to continue expanding the franchise with additional installments.
+In December 2024, Johnstone stated that there were ongoing discussions with all the creatives involved in the first three films to continue with additional installments.
 The director stated he would like to see a future M3GAN sequel, with the android character among a dystopian future in the style of the Mad Max franchise, acknowledging that one day the concept may be explored in a future story.
 Allison Williams expressed interest in developing additional spin-offs following the release of SOULM8TE, stating she would like to see each of the installments culminate in a crossover movie.
 Comparing the idea to a Marvel Cinematic Universe–style movie, the actress asked what the primary antagonist of such a project would be, saying: "What is the Thanos equivalent?"